 Explosive devices detonated in Washington DC

-Explosives were detonated outside three businesses in Washington DC in the early morning hours of Sunday, according to the Metropolitan Police Department.
+Explosive devices were detonated outside three businesses in Washington DC in the early hours of Sunday, according to law enforcement

-The stores in the northeast of the capital were targeted with explosive devices just minutes apart.
+The devices exploded outside stores in the northeast of the capital within 15 minutes of each other, according to the Metropolitan Police Department (MPD).

-An explosive device was first set off around 4.30am inside an ATM attached to the Truist Bank in the 2300 block of Washington Place NE.
+The first attack occurred around 4.30am inside an ATM attached to the Truist Bank in the 2300 block of Washington Place.

-Just moments later, another device was detonated outside of a Nike store in the 700 block of H Street NE.
+Moments later, another device was detonated outside of a Nike store in the 700 block of H Street.

+“I have no idea how anyone on this street is sleeping,” Ms Koski tweeted.

+“So insane.
+I’m on the 50 side and the boom was terrifying.
+I can only imagine how scary this was for the units right above it,” LaNita King also shared on the social media platform.

-Law enforcement are now hunting for the suspect.
+Law enforcement are now hunting for the suspects and the vehicle they used to flee the scenes.

-MPD said in a statement that the perpetrators appeared to have targeted commercial establishments, not members of the public.
+MPD said in a statement that the perpetrators appeared to have targeted commercial establishments, but not members of the public.

 MPD and the Bureau of Alcohol, Tobacco, Firearms and Explosives are offering a $20,000 reward for information that leads to the arrests of the individuals behind the Sunday attacks.